-You’ll get a chance to see a Nubian Village, which gives you great insight into their culture and lifestyle.
+You'll get a chance to see a Nubian Village, which gives you create insight into their culture and lifestyle.
 Nubians are thought to be one of the earliest civilizations located anywhere on Earth.

 As night falls, the Nubian crew on your felucca will create a snug sleeping area on the deck.
 With canvas walls, mosquito netting and a removable roof, you can sleep easily and comfortably.
 If the (very) gentle rocking of the felucca does not send you to sleep, then the cosy arrangement of soft mattresses, fresh linen and pillows (washed between every trip), will do the trick.